1/5 Of 35

 • Operations with Fractions: Beyond simple multiplication, we can also add, subtract, and divide fractions.
 Mastering these operations is crucial for advanced mathematical problem-solving.

 • Percentages: Percentages are closely related to fractions.
-For instance, 1/5 is equivalent to 20% (1/5 * 100%).
+Take this case: 1/5 is equivalent to 20% (1/5 * 100%).
 Converting between fractions and percentages allows flexibility in expressing and calculating proportions.

 • Ratios and Proportions: Fractions are the basis of ratios and proportions, which are used to compare quantities and solve problems involving scaling and scaling up or down.